Aitou

 Aitou (also Ayto, Aytou, Aytu, Aïtou, Aito, Itoo, أيطو) is a village located in the Zgharta District in the North Governorate of Lebanon.
 Its population is Maronite Catholic.

 Demographics

 The current estimate is that 1157 people live in Aitou in about 200 houses.
 The people of Aitou are typically followers of the Maronite Catholic church.
 It is also estimated, according to some statistics, that in the U.S. there are about 14,000 immigrants from Aitou; most of whom live in Peoria, Illinois and have formed the Itoo Society.
 The Itoo Society was established in 1914 for several purposes: creating and maintaining unity among the Aitou community in Peoria, maintaining strong ties to the families remaining in Aitou and providing for the general welfare of both the Aitou community in Peoria and the citizens of the village of Aitou.
 There are also many immigrants from Aitou who live in Venezuela, Australia, Brazil, and some European countries.

-Famous People from Aitou

-The most renowned individuals from Aitou or descendants of Lebanese from Aitou are: